 You can use this free plugin to create WordPress child theme with one click.
 One-Click Child Theme is created by Terry Chay.

-With 70,000+ Active Installs this is one of the most popular WordPress child theme plugin.
+With 70,000+ Active Installs, this is one of the most popular WordPress child theme plugins.

 3. Child Theme Creator by Orbisius

 More than 20,000+ WordPress users are using this plugin to create a child theme from any theme that they have currently installed on your site/blog.